Allen Robinson II Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 Season Stats

-- With four targets in the red zone this season, Robinson has been on the receiving end of 14.8% of his team's 27 red zone pass attempts.
+- Robinson (four red zone targets) has been the recipient of 14.8% of his team's 27 red zone pass attempts.

-- The Bears have thrown the ball in 47.1% of their plays from scrimmage this year while running the ball 52.9% of the time.
+- The Bears have thrown the football in 47.1% of their plays from scrimmage this year while staying on the ground 52.9% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the Ravens.